-(a) The mountain range that separates Europe from Asia is (i) the Andes (ii) the Himalayas (iii) the Urals (b) The continent of North America is linked to South America by (i) an Isthmus (ii) a Strait (iii) a Canal (c) The major constituent of atmosphere by per cent is (i) Nitrogen (ii) Oxygen (iii) Carbon dioxide (d) The domain of the earth consisting of solid rocks is (i) the Atmosphere (ii) the Hydrosphere (iii) the Lithosphere (e) Which is the largest continent? (i) Africa (ii) Asia (iii) Australia 3.
-Fill: ll in the blanks. (a) The deepest point on the earth is in the Pacific Ocea (b) The Ocean is named after a country. (c) The is a narrow contact zone of land, water and air that supports life. (d) The continents of Europe and Asia together are known as (e) The highest mountain peak on the earth is THINGS TO DO 1.
-Cut the outline of the continents from an outline map of the world and arrange them according to their decreasing sizes.
-2. cut the outline of the continents from an outline map of the world and try of them together as a jig-saw puzzle.
-3. ec Collect pictures of expeditions to the Himalayas.
-Write about the kind of quipment carried by the climbers for protection against sunshine, emperature and the lack of air.
+(a) The mountain range that separates Europe from Asia is (i) the Andes (ii) the Himalayas (iii) the Urals (b) The continent of North America is linked to South America by (i) an Isthmus (ii) a Strait (iii) a Canal (c) The major constituent of atmosphere by per cent is (i) Nitrogen (ii) Oxygen (iii) Carbon dioxide (d)) The domain of the earth consisting of solid rocks is (i) the Atmosphere (ii) the Hydrosphere (iii) the Lithosphere (e) Which is the largest continent? (i) Africa (ii) Asia (iii) Australia Fill in the blanks. (a) The deepest point on the earth is in the Pacific Ocean. (b) The Ocea Ocean is named after a country. (c) The is a narrow contact zone of land, water and air that supports life.

+THINGS TO DO

+1. Cut the outline of the continents from an outline map of the world and arrange them according to their decreasing sizes.